martenframework/marten/docs/versioned_docs/version-0.1/templates/how-to/create-custom-filters.md

 ### `Marten::Template::Value` objects

-As highlighted previously, template filters mainly interact with [`Marten::Template::Value`](pathname:///api/Marten/Template/Value.html) objects: they take such objects as parameters (for the incoming value the filter should be applied to and fpr the optional filter parameter), and they must return such objects as well.
+As highlighted previously, template filters mainly interact with [`Marten::Template::Value`](pathname:///api/Marten/Template/Value.html) objects: they take such objects as parameters (for the incoming value the filter should be applied to and for the optional filter parameter), and they must return such objects as well.

 [`Marten::Template::Value`](pathname:///api/Marten/Template/Value.html) objects can be created from any supported object by using the `#from` method as follows: